last updated September 2021

 2. Processing of Data

 a.
 Customer shall, in its use of the Services, at all times Process Personal Data, and provide Instructions for the Processing of Personal Data, in compliance with the Data Privacy Laws.
-Customer shall ensure that its Instructions comply with all laws, rules and regulations applicable in relation to the Personal Data, and that the Processing of Personal Data in accordance with Customer’s Instructions will not cause Pendo to be in breach of the Data Protection Laws.
+Customer shall ensure that its Instructions comply with all laws, rules and regulations applicable in relation to the Personal Data, and that the Processing of Personal Data in accordance with Customer’s Instructions will not cause Pendo to be in breach of the Data Privacy Laws.
 Customer is solely responsible for the accuracy, quality, and legality of (i) the Personal Data provided to Pendo by or on behalf of Customer, (ii) the means by which Customer acquired the Personal Data, and (iii) the Instructions it provides to Pendo.
 Customer shall not provide or make available to Pendo any Personal Data in violation of the Agreement or which is otherwise inappropriate for the nature of the Services and shall indemnify Pendo from all claims and losses in connection with Customer’s breach of applicable Data Privacy Laws.

 c.
 The parties acknowledge and agree that Pendo is a processor of Personal Data under the GDPR and/or the UK GDPR, and a service provider for the purposes of the CCPA receiving Personal Data from Customer pursuant to the Agreement for a business purpose.
 Pendo shall not sell any such Personal Data nor retain, use or disclose any Personal Data provided by Customer pursuant to the Agreement except as necessary for performing the Services or otherwise as set forth in the Agreement or as permitted by the CCPA.
 The terms “service provider,” and “sell” are as defined in Section 1798.140 of the CCPA.
 Pendo certifies that it understands the restrictions of this section.